ipipan/cbdu-idt/README.md

 Intralingual Diachronic Translation of CBDU Texts
 =================================================

-The repository contains a parallel corpus of the predictions of the models described in the paper "Evaluating the Use of Generative LLMs for Intralingual Diachronic Translation of Middle-Polish Texts into Contemporary Polish".
+The repository contains a parallel corpus and the predictions of the models described in the paper "Evaluating the Use of Generative LLMs for Intralingual Diachronic Translation of Middle-Polish Texts into Contemporary Polish".

 258 transcribed documents sourced from [CBDU](https://cbdu.ijp.pan.pl/) were translated into contemporary Polish using ChatGPT-3.5.
 The resulting parallel corpus was used to train three text-to-text models: [plBART-base](https://huggingface.co/sdadas/polish-bart-base), [plT5-base](https://huggingface.co/allegro/plt5-base) and [plT5-large](https://huggingface.co/allegro/plt5-large).
 Please consult the paper for more details.